-5 Tips for Starting a Career in Proofreading with No Experience
+5 Tips to Start a Proofreading Career with No Experience

 Thinking about a career as a freelance proofreader?
 Worried you don’t have the right training or background?
 If so, we have good news!
 You can start on your path to working as a proofreader with no experience whatsoever.
 All you need to do is: